The CARES Act expanded Unemployment Insurance Benefits through three different programs:

-Under regular UI, claimants receive a maximum of 26 weeks of benefits within their benefit year.
-Pandemic Emergency Unemployment Compensation (PEUC) adds an additional 13 weeks, which becomes available after a claimant exhausts all their 26 weeks of benefits.
-This allows for 39 weeks of benefits for both regular UI beneficiaries, as well as PUA beneficiaries.
-Currently this provision lasts until December 31, 2020.
+Under regular UI benefits, claimants receive a maximum of 26 weeks of benefits within their benefit year.
+Pandemic Emergency Unemployment Compensation (PEUC) adds an additional 13 weeks, which becomes available after a claimant has exhausted all 26 weeks of regular UI benefits, for a total of 39 weeks.

 Qualifying for Pandemic Emergency Unemployment Compensation

-PEUC will also allow traditional UI claimants whose benefit year expired prior to the pandemic, as well as those whose benefit year has not yet expired prior to the pandemic – whether they exhausted their 26 weeks of UI benefits or not, to obtain the additional 13 weeks of benefits.
-To learn more about a benefit year and refer to Benefits Plus, Cash Benefits, Unemployment Insurance Benefits, Description of Unemployment Insurance Benefits, Benefit Year.
+PEUC allows regular UI claimants whose benefit year began prior to the pandemic but whose benefit year has not yet expired to obtain the additional 13 weeks of benefits.
+To learn more about a benefit year and refer to Cash Benefits, Unemployment Insurance Benefits, Description of Unemployment Insurance Benefits, Benefit Year.

-- If the claimant exhausted their 26 weeks of benefits, they will receive a letter from NYS DOL advising them to begin certifying to receive the additional 13 weeks of benefits.
+- When a regular UI claimant has exhausted their 26 weeks of benefits, they will receive a letter from NYS DOL advising them to begin certifying to receive the additional 13 weeks of benefits.

 - If the claimant did not exhaust their 26 weeks of benefits (for example they went back to work before their 26 weeks ran out and subsequently became unemployed again), they should start certifying for benefits again, complete their 26 weeks, at which point they become entitled to PEUC.

-Case 1: Elisha applied for regular UI benefits the last week of October 2019.
-Her benefit year is November 1, 2019 – October 31, 2020.
+Case 1: Elisha applied for regular UI benefits the next to last week of December 2019.
+Her benefit year is January 1, 2020 – December 31, 2020.
 She exhausted her 26 weeks of benefits the last week of June.
-She will be notified by DOL that she is entitled to an additional 13 weeks of benefits.
+She will be notified by DOL that she is entitled to PEUC and the additional 13 weeks of benefits.

-Case 2: Same as above, but in this case, Elisha exhausted 12 weeks of benefits, when she was rehired in February 2020.
+Case 2: Same as above, but in this case, Elisha exhausted 12 weeks of benefits, when she was rehired in April 2020.
 In May 2020, she became unemployed again.
-She still has 14 weeks of the original 26 weeks and additional 13 weeks under PEUC.
+She still has 14 weeks of the original 26 weeks plus the additional 13 weeks under PEUC.

 - Claimants should receive a letter in the mail from the NYS DOL with more details.

 Joe had been in receipt of UI benefits and his benefit year ended August 2019.
 He is still unemployed.
-He is entitled to an additional 13 weeks of PEUC benefits and should file a new claim.
+He is entitled to an additional 13 weeks of PEUC benefits and should file a new claim on the DOL website.